Top 9 Venture Capital Firms for Clean Energy Startups

 2. Creative Ventures

-Creative Ventures is a deep tech firm that backs early-stage companies working on major global challenges.
-They focus on businesses that aim to solve what they call "humanity's most critical crises."
+Based in Oakland, Creative Ventures is a deep tech venture firm that invests in early-stage companies working to solve some of the world's most significant challenges.
+They focus on startups tackling what the firm calls “humanity’s most critical crises.”

-The firm invests across a wide range of deep tech sectors, from robotics and advanced materials to health care and clean energy.
-Their portfolio includes companies like Caper, an AI-powered smart cart company acquired by Instacart, and Sense Photonics, a lidar maker bought by Ouster.
+The firm shows a clear preference for deep tech startups in sectors like clean energy, robotics, and advanced materials.
+Their portfolio highlights this with successful exits like Caper, an AI smart cart company acquired by Instacart, and Sense Photonics, a lidar developer bought by Ouster.

 You can refer to their website here.